nixonma/RAS-SES-598-Space-Robotics-and-AI/README.md

 - theta = 20.0
 - theta_dot = 10.0
 - r = 0.1
+This seemed to work well, with the highest force state being {-0.10576102 -0.47256824  0.03001505  0.48308189}, with a Control force: 11.951N.
+However, the cart still collided with the wall eventually.

+### Idea 3
-This was okay for about 2 trials, before I realized that if I also kept the penalty for theta high, I could keep the system balanced.
+This was about the point I realized that if I also kept the penalty for theta high, I could keep the system balanced.
 This occured as a rather obvious idea, an I'm not sure how it wasn't intuative from the directions/assignment goal, but if we want to balance the cart in the center, the corresponding penalties for these should be high (duh).
-Thus I ramped up both the x and theta penalties while keeping the _dot penalites lower, until I arrived at my final parameters.
+Thus I ramped up both the x and theta penalties while keeping the _dot penalites lower, until I arrived at my third set of parameters:
+- x = 20.0
+- x_dot = 3.0
+- theta = 60.0
+- theta_dot = 5.0
+- r = 0.1
+The highest magnitude of force I could find here was in the state: {0.21163204  0.57414084 -0.01532993 -0.76431061}, with a Control force: -15.819N.
+While the cart does seem to balance relatively well here, it is a higher maximum force than the second parameter set.
+Intuitively this would be because the higher penalties cause the system to correct faster than the second set, requiring more force to fix the disturbances faster.
+However, this set has managed to keep the pole balanced long enough for me to write this report.
+This makes it the longest lasting control yet, and the best at adhering to the goals of staying within the boundaries and having the pole upright.

 [1](I'm not sure what I was doing wrong, but I could not publish statistics or get useful ones in the visualization, if you have/know of a tutorial that would be much appreciated)